 Prati: The Elegant Alternative to the Vatican Area

 Prati has a taste of early 20th-century elegance with its grid-layout streets and handsome buildings.
-It's a shopper's paradise along Via Cola di Rienzo, where you'll find everything from high-end boutiques to mainstream stores.
+It's a shopper's paradise along Via Cola di Rienzo, where you can see everything from high-end boutiques to mainstream stores.
 This area is more than just its shopping, though.

-For a truly local enjoy, visit Mercato Trionfale, Rome's largest market, boasting over 800 stalls.
-Whether you're looking for fresh produce or Italian delicacies, this market has it all.
-Staying in Prati is ideal if you're planning to visit the Vatican, as it's only a 10-minute walk away without the tourist markup you'll find closer to the Vatican itself.
+For a truly local enjoy, visit Mercato Trionfale, Rome's largest market, boasting over 800 stalls. if you are looking for fresh produce or Italian delicacies, this market has it all.
+Staying in Prati is ideal if you're planning to visit the Vatican, as it's only a 10-minute walk away without the tourist markup you can see closer to the Vatican itself.

 Jewish Ghetto: Europe's Oldest Jewish Quarter